aws/aws-iot-fleetwise-edge/docs/iwave-g26-tutorial/iwave-g26-tutorial.md

    1. Associates the vehicle with the fleet.
    1. Creates a campaign from `campaign-obd-heartbeat.json` that contains a time-based collection scheme that collects OBD and location data and targets the campaign at the fleet.
+   1. The data uploaded to S3 would be in JSON format, or Parquet format if the `--s3-format PARQUET` option is passed.
    1. Approves the campaign.
    1. Waits until the campaign status is `HEALTHY`, which means the campaign has been deployed to the fleet.
-   1. Waits 30 seconds and then downloads the collected data from Amazon Timestream.
+   1. Wait 20 minutes for the data to propagate to S3 and then download it.
    1. Saves the data to an HTML file.

-   This script will not delete Amazon Timestream resources.
+   This script will not delete S3 resources.

 1. When the script completes, a path to an HTML file is given. _On your local machine_, use `scp` to download it, then open it in your web browser: